-Dr. Asim Kumar Chattopadhyay, Company Secretary, was appointed as Secretarial Auditor of the Company for the financial year 2021-22 pursuant to Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+Dr. Asim Kumar Chattopadhyay, Company Secretary, was appointed as Secretarial Auditor of your Company for the financial year 2022-23 pursuant to Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.

-The Secretarial Audit Report is annexed to this Report as Annexure-II.
+The Secretarial Audit Report is annexed to this Report as Annexure - II.

-There are no qualifications, observations or adverse remarks of the Secretarial Auditors in the Report issued by them for the financial year 2021-22 which call for any explanation from the Board of Directors.
+There are no qualifications, observations or adverse remarks of the Secretarial Auditors in the Report issued by them for the financial year 2022-23 which call for any explanation from the Board of Directors.